ypan887/inventory_client/README.md

 # Introduction
 This is an RESTful Api client for my Inventory api.
 You can find the api [here](https://github.com/ypan887/inventory_api)

-Only the customer CRUD operations was complete and tested for now.
+Only the customer CRUD operations has been completde and tested.
 More features will be added soon.

+You can find a demon version [here](https://inv-client.herokuapp.com/)

 # Installation